-Workgroup members and interests:
+Workgroup founding members and interests:

-Eugenio Menegon (Associate prof., BU, Dept. of History): Europeans at the Qing court
+Eugenio Menegon (Associate Prof., BU, Dept. of History): Europeans at the Qing court

 Sunil Sharma (Professor, BU, Dept. of Modern Langs. and Comp.
 Lits.): The politics of Persianate court poetry in Persia and Mughal India